renderedtext/render_async/README.md

 ```erb
 <%= render_async comments_path, interval: 5000 %>
 ```
-You are telling `render_async` to fetch comments_path every 5 seconds.
+You are telling `render_async` to fetch comments_path every 5 seconds, starting imidiatelly after the page is ready.

 This can be handy if you want to enable polling for a specific URL.